The Ministry Falling

 "Why do you have to?"
 Charlie turned the wand away from the rabbit.
 "This isn't you—"

 Charlie got up and took a step forward, crouching cautiously close to his brother.
-"Harry, please tell me the truth.
-Please tell me something, like old times… I won't tell our parents.
-It'll be our secret.
-All I want to know is, is… are you a Death Eater?"
+"Harry, tell me the truth.
+I won't tell anyone… Are you a Death Eater?"

 A swift expression of terror crossed his Mirror's features.
 Harry had almost missed it.